iSOLveIT/protege_owl/_sources/index.rst.txt

 | SELECT (COUNT(?pizza) AS ?pcount)
 | WHERE {?customer pizza:purchasedPizza ?pizza}
 | Paste that into the SPARQL query view and hit Execute and you should
   see the returned value: 15.
-However, remember this isn’t really all the Pizzas because a few of the purchases were recorded on the Pizza rather than on the Customer.
+However, remember this isn't really all the Pizzas because a few of the purchases were recorded on the Pizza rather than on the Customer.
 To get the full number we can take advantage of the fact that we have recorded the number of pizzas that